Cardiology Clinical Trials

 Failing valve is unstable, rocking, or not structurally intact.

-EFFECTS OF DAPAGLIFLOZIN ON BIOMARKERS, SYMPTOMS AND FUNCTIONAL STATUS IN PATIENTS WITH TYPE 2 DIABETES OR PRE-DIABETES, AND PRESERVED EJECTION FRACTION HEART FAILURE (PRESERVED-HF TRIAL)
+EFFECTS OF DAPAGLIFLOZIN ON BIOMARKERS, SYMPTOMS AND FUNCTIONAL STATUS IN PATIENTS WITH PRESERVED EJECTION FRACTION HEART FAILURE (PRESERVED-HF TRIAL)

 This study is recruiting people who have Type 2 diabetes mellitus (T2DM) or prediabetes and heart failure (Inability of the heart to pump blood with normal efficiency).
 The purpose of the study is to find out if a drug called dapagliflozin would be effective in improving the blood tests and symptoms related to heart failure while also treating type 2 diabetes or potentially preventing type 2 diabetes if you have pre-diabetes.
 To do this, dapagliflozin will be compared with placebo.
 The placebo will look like dapagliflozin but is inactive.
 Dapagliflozin lowers glucose (sugar) levels in the blood by blocking the effect of specific molecules (small particles) called sodium-glucose transporters.
 Under normal circumstances, the sodium-glucose transporters in the kidney prevent glucose in the blood stream from leaving the body through urine.
 Dapagliflozin inhibits the sodium-glucose transporters and lowers blood glucose by allowing glucose removal through the urine.
 Dapagliflozin may also mildly decrease body weight and lower blood pressure in certain patients.
 Dapagliflozin is approved by the United States Food and Drug Administration (FDA) for the treatment of type 2 diabetes.
 Dapagliflozin is not specifically approved for the treatment of type 2 diabetes in people with heart failure and therefore its use in this study is investigational.
 We expect up to 20 people here will be in this research study out of 320 people in the entire study nationally..